Here is how Ratesetter compares to other platforms:

 Is Ratesetter profitable?

 Profitability can be linked towards the health of a platform, as cashflow issues can often be serious.
 Ratesetter is a trading name of Retail Money Market Ltd. This was incorporated in 2009.
-The last accounts were filed on 16 October 2019 covering the year period to 31 March 2019.
-The company lost £8.3m on operating activities (down from £26.7m the year before).
-This is a poor result, considering that Ratesetter were working towards breakeven.
+The last accounts were filed on 23rd February 2021 covering the year period to 31 March 2021.
+The company lost £8.6m on operating activities before tax (which was up from £8.3m the year before).

 The start of August 2020 saw the Metro Bank takeover formally announced, and it will go ahead subject to shareholder approval.
 The consideration amount is quite surprising: a maximum of £11m for the UK operations, and potentially as low as £3m if performance levels are not met.